 Our technical projects can generally absorb arbitrary amounts of attention.
 If you are already familiar with the relevant skills, you may be able to find the bugtracker and just get started.
 Even if you don't have those skills, if you talk to people involved in a project you're interested in they'll probably be happy to help somebody enthusiastic learn the necessary skills.

 We also have a number of more organizational projects, such as running cluedumps in the fall, and IAP classes.
-Prospectives often take the lead on organizing these.
+New members often take the lead on organizing these.

 There are many possible ways to get involved in SIPB, but one route is: